Humansave Aims To Stop Trafficking, Help Those Who Have Been Trafficked

 Human trafficking, Douglass-Franco said, is a criminal activity that she finds especially disturbing, particularly as a mom.
 Illegal transport of people for forced labor or sexual exploitation is something she said she wants to do something about.

-“The fact that it was a global issue that no one was talking about and one of human dignity,” is what she said caught her attention, noting that there are an estimated 40,000 victims all over the world, and about 25% of those are children.
+“The fact that it was a global issue that no one was talking about and one of human dignity,” is what she said caught her attention, noting that there are an estimated 40 million victims all over the world, and about 25% of those are children.

 Having immigrated at age 5 from the Philippines, where human trafficking was a more prominent issue, Douglass-Franco said she was surprised and horrified to find that it was also happening to American kids in the same neighborhood where she’s now raising her own daughter.